-To copy text from the J window into the clipboard right-click the title bar, select Edit, and in the context menu click Mark.
+To copy text from the J window into the clipboard right-click the upper left icon, select Edit, and then select Mark.
 Next click and drag the cursor to select the text you want to copy and finally press Enter (or right-click the title bar, select Edit, and in the context menu click Copy).